Good Therapy Australia

 Philosophy & Vision

-I am a psychotherapist and Registered Psychologist with over 27 years clinical experience.
-In addition to individual psychotherapy I also work in the areas of perinatal, parenting, couples, grief & loss, and end of life.
+I am a psychotherapist, Registered Psychologist and Accredited Mental Health Social Worker with nearly 30 years of clinical experience and training.
+In addition to individual and couple psychotherapy I also have specialised training and experience in the areas of perinatal, parenting, trauma, grief & loss, and end of life.

 From early in my career I became keenly interested in the infant-parent relationship, perinatal phase, child development, relationships and transitions, including the final transition, end of life.
 I have a deep understanding of the significance of relationships throughout our lives, not only those between individuals but also the relationship one has with his/her self and life.
 I enjoy working with people to facilitate greater self-awareness and capacities.